yuvalschl/Hskell-mine-sweeper/README.md

 ## Prerequisites

-you will need to install haskell stack on your computer
+you will need to install haskell stack on your computer/

-download and install tutorial: https://docs.haskellstack.org/en/stable/README/
+download and install tutorial:/ https://docs.haskellstack.org/en/stable/README/

 ## Author